CodingGarden/seedling-school-01-frontend-project/README.md

 ## FAQ

 * What is deadline for submissions?
-  * No deadline, but try to complete your project with 1.5 weeks.
+  * No deadline, but try to complete your project with 1.5 weeks from the time you start.
-  * The community will be checking for new issues / comments on a regular basis, so you can start this project at anytime
+  * The community will be checking for new issues / comments on a regular basis, so you can start this project at anytime.

 ## Stretch Goals

 Not required, but if you want to go above and beyond:

 * Use a web browser API like geolocation, battery / device, gamepad etc.
-* Use a linter
+* Use a linter (eslint)
 * Mobile first approach
 * SEO friendly tags
 * UI Animations
 * Docker
-* Build process with babel / webpack / gulp / scss / less
+* Build process with babel / webpack / gulp / scss / less etc.
   * Use PostCSS for cross browser compatibility
 * Use plain CSS with Flexbox / grid instead of a CSS Framework
-* Settings persitence in the browser with Local Storage or IndexDB
+* Settings persistence in the browser with Local Storage or IndexDB
   * Hard coded username / password checked against local storage
 * Structure your javascript code in an MV* pattern (No 3rd libraries)
 * Use a state management pattern in your JavaScript code (No 3rd libraries)